PaddlePaddle/PaddleSeg/configs/lpsnet/README.md

 Furthermore, in order to obtain the best performance of semantic segmentation and accelerate convergence speed, more complicated data augments are applied, for instance, **random erasing** and batch transform **mixup**.

 The performance of classification improved a little, whose top-1 accuracy increased to **0.564** and top-5 accuracy increased to **0.805**.
-However, the model are unable to converge to higher than before.
+However, the model is unable to converge to higher than before.

 So the following performance are all trained with the first ImageNet pretrained weights.